 Historic Transportation Canals Marker Grant Program

 Canal markers must be installed near an existing or former canal site and recognize a historical fact that occurred more than 50 years from the year of your application.
 Currently, that year is 1969.
-Applications that don’t fit the time-frame will be disqualified.
-Canal markers in this program must be installed near an existing or former canal site.Apply for Grant
+Applications that don’t fall within this time-frame will be not be considered.Apply for Grant

 Canal marker grants are available to 501(c)(3) organizations, nonprofit academic institutions, and local, state and federal government entities within the United States.
 Interested individuals are encouraged to contact an eligible local organization, such as a municipal historian or historical organization.
 They will often apply for the grant on behalf of the individual.

 Marker Design and Text Guidelines